 We also turn to digital technologies like AI to help doctors use the data that’s now available to provide better diagnoses.
+For healthcare, technology and software always need HIPAA compliance.
+If not, it will be a problem.
 Artificial intelligence is a way of accelerating the diagnostic process.
 Diagnostic algorithms, verified against thousands of cases, can significantly reduce the time a radiologist, for example, spends on each case.
 Our architecture enables this through 3rd party providers.
 We have recently formed a partnership with Zebra Medical Vision, an innovative company that has been developing cutting edge algorithms to detect diseases.
 All of our users can now take advantage of Zebra’s expert algorithms to improve diagnostic efficiency.
 And we plan to add support for other AI applications , creating a diagnostic ecosystem atop the Mach7 platform.

 We’re also building artificial intelligence and machine learning features into the core product to help system administrators.
 Our solution is a data service platform called Sage and among other things, it can predict when a database is getting full and what action they should take, along with other more complex diagnostics.
 Sage will make data management easier, and with third-party companies making algorithms for medical diagnosis, we’re building artificial intelligence capability into both sides of our platform – for the IT department and for healthcare providers.

 Building the Business